aalmkainzi/hive/README.md

-# stable_pool
+# hive
-A container that provides pointer stability and faster iteration speed than linked list.
+A container that provides pointer/iterator stability and faster iteration speed than linked list.
 Insertion order is not perserved.
 ## Example

 ```C